 Businesses need to monitor their system performance and resolve technical issues rapidly.
-For example, slowdowns or errors within the ERP system can stop the whole company from functioning: orders can not be served, suppliers can not be paid etc.
+For example, slowdowns or errors within the ERP system can stop the whole company from functioning: orders can not be served, suppliers can not be paid, etc.

 Companies can use APM tools to prevent these issues.
 APM refers to application performance management or application performance monitoring.
-Since APM tools facilitate monitoring the availability and performance of systems, they can help detect problems and run root-cause analysis to enable quick resolution of these problems.
+Since APM tools facilitate monitoring the availability and performance of systems, they can help detect problems and run root-cause analyses to enable quick resolution of these problems.

 What is APM?

 An application performance management (APM) software tracks the performance and availability of digital assets like applications and websites.
 It notifies users if there are problems related to these systems.
 These problems can be response time disruptions or load time delays that prevent users from accessing task-related applications correctly.
 APM can also foresee possible problems by detecting early warning signs that might presage future issues.
 Here is Wikipedia’s definition of APM:

 Application performance management (APM) is the monitoring and management of performance and availability of software applications.
 APM strives to detect and diagnose complex application performance problems to maintain an expected level of service.

 How does it work?

 APM tools can integrate into your digital assets and monitor every action in real-time.
 Here is how an APM tool works step by step: